AndreiMoraru123/ContextCollector/README.md

 :point_right: The important thing to know here is that each vocabulary generation can (and should) be customized.
 The instance will not simply add all the words that it can find in the annotations file, because a lot would be redundant.

-For this reason, two vocab "hyper-params" can be tuned:
+For this reason, two vocabulary "hyper-parameters" can be tuned:

 ```python
 word_threshold = 6  # minimum word count threshold (i.e. if a word occurs less than 6 times, it is discarded)